Harry S. McDevitt: Judicial career

 On July 1, 1922, Sproul appointed McDevitt to the court of common pleas of Philadelphia.
 McDevitt was described by The Philadelphia Inquirer as a "outspoken, hard-driving jurist" and by the Baltimore Afro-American as a "stubborn, firey judge".
 He was known for both harsh sentences and support for prison reform.
 He was president of Prisoners' Family Welfare Association for many years.

 In 1926, McDevitt presided over the trial of David L. Marshall, an unlicensed chiropractor who was charged with killing and dismembering one of his patients, Anna May Dietrich.
-After first alleging that she had committed suicide in his office, Marshall later said he accidently choked her during an argument.
+After first alleging that she had committed suicide in his office, Marshall later said he accidentally choked her during an argument.
 During the trial, Marshall again changed his story, stating that she had died from a poison she had accidentally taken and he dismembered the body to avoid negative publicity.
-On March 10, he ended the trial and dismissed the jury after Marshall's attorneys informed McDevitt that that had represented a corporation that the jury foreman a corporation with which the jury foreman was connected.
+On March 10, he ended the trial and dismissed the jury after Marshall's attorneys informed McDevitt that they had represented a corporation with which the jury foreman was connected.
 Marshall was convicted of second degree murder and was sentenced by McDevitt to 10 to 20 years in Eastern State Penitentiary.
 McDevitt expressed regret that the Ludlow act prevented him from imposing a harsher minimum sentence.

 On April 11, 1931, after 18 months of court proceedings, McDevitt placed the Philadelphia Rapid Transit Company in receivership.
-Citing mismanagement and not insolvancy as the reason for the receivership, he instructed the receivers to cancel and undo the actions of Mitten Management, whom he called "financial vultures".
+Citing mismanagement and not insolvency as the reason for the receivership, he instructed the receivers to cancel and undo the actions of Mitten Management, whom he called "financial vultures".
 His opinion was 211 pages long and cited numerous violations of the company's agreement with the city.

 In 1931, McDevitt sentenced anti-Fascist activist Orlando Spartaco to two years in prison for heckling Italian Minister of Foreign Affairs Dino Grandi, stating that he hoped the verdict would "be an example to others in Philadelphia who have Communistic ideas".
 Spartaco appeal the decision and, against the wishes of Spartaco and his attorney, McDevitt furnished his $1,000 bail, so that Spartaco would not become "a Communistic martyr".
 McDevitt received threats following the verdict which led to police guarding him and his family.
-The sentenced was overturned by the Supreme Court of Pennsylvania.
+The sentence was overturned by the Supreme Court of Pennsylvania.